-The Ohio Medicaid program includes health care coverage for youth, who aged out of foster care on their 18th birthday, until age 26, regardless of income.
+The Ohio Medicaid program includes health care coverage for youth, who aged out of foster care on or after their 18th birthday, until age 26, regardless of income.
 Click here to view a flyer about the program.

 Medicaid is a low cost health coverage program.
 It provides health coverage benefits to eligible children, pregnant women, families, people who are blind or have disabilities, people who are aged 65 or older, and people who qualify for long term care services.

 There are several ways you can apply for Medicaid.

 You can receive Medicaid through the Former Foster Care Youth program, if: